Azure-Samples/azure-solutions-digital-marketing-reference-implementation/labs/Lab3-AzureStorage.md

 # Lab: Azure Storage

 The Azure Kit stores media (images, video, etc.) as blobs in Azure Storage.
-This is a cost-effective way of storing large quantities of data - storing a terabyte of data with global redundancy costs only a few tens of dollars per month, and you can store hundreds of terabytes in a single Azure Storage account.
-Other storage systems such as SQL Server or DocumentDB are significantly more expensive for very large volumes of data.
-That's because they offer sophisticated functionality - Azure Blob Storage is cheaper because it's very simple, but if all you want to do is serve chunks of binary data over HTTP, it is ideal.
+This is a cost-effective way of storing large quantities of data; storing a terabyte of data with global redundancy costs only a few tens of dollars per month, and you can store hundreds of terabytes in a single Azure Storage account.
+Other storage systems such as SQL Database or DocumentDB can be significantly more expensive for very large volumes of data.
+That's because they offer sophisticated functionality.
+Azure Blob Storage is cheaper because it's very simple.
+If all you want to do is serve chunks of binary data over HTTP, it is ideal.

 ## Part 1: Creating a storage account